- About Us

 Snoring is usually a result of a partially blocked airway while sleeping.
 When sleeping, the muscles in the tongue and throat tend to relax.
 According to the American Academy of Dental Sleep Medicine, the soft tissues in the throat can relax enough to partially obstruct the airway.
 Soft tissues in the throat vibrate as air flows past, generating the “snoring” noise.
 The more narrowed the airway becomes, the more forceful the air flow becomes, and the louder the snoring gets.

 Snoring in children can be an early warning sign of underlying issues such as enlarged tonsils or adenoids, breathing problems, malocclusion or narrowing of the palate.
-If your child is snoring or grinding, take a short video and show our dentists so that we may see how we can help them.
-It is shown that OSA (obstructive sleep apnoae) in children can lead to signs and symptoms that can mimic ADHD.
+If your child is snoring or grinding, take a short video and show our (sleep dentistry) dentists in Brisbane so that we may see how we can help them.
+It is shown that OSA (Obstructive Sleep Apnoea) in children can lead to signs and symptoms that can mimic ADHD (Attention-Deficit/Hyperactivity Disorder).

 OSA in adults has been shown to decrease quality of life, affect moods and there is links to systemic conditions such as CVD (Cardiovascular Disease)

-Here at Dentists in Annerley, we work in conjunction with your GP and sleep physician to come up with an approach that best suits your needs.
+Here at Dentists In Annerley, we work in conjunction with your GP (General Practitioner) and sleep physician to come up with an approach that best suits your needs.
 We have devices which help reduce or eliminate snoring while improving your quality of sleep.

 It is not just the noise!
 The noise is usually evidence of an underlying issue and it is that issue we wish to treat.

-Here at Dentists in Annerley we believe in a more holistic approach to patient’s health extending beyond just the teeth.
-Signs of OSA may be apparent to us when doing a clinical oral examination whether through signs of bruxism or venous pooling.
+Here at Dentists In Annerley we believe in a more holistic approach to patient’s health extending beyond just the teeth.
+Signs of OSA (Obstructive Sleep Apnoea) may be apparent to us when doing a clinical oral examination whether through signs of bruxism or venous pooling.

-If you suspect you have Obstructive Sleep Apnoea or snore loudly please let us know so that we can help you.
+If you suspect you have OSA or snore loudly, please let us know so that we can help you with our top notch sleep dentistry in Brisbane.

 A healthy sleep is an essential component for a good quality of life and is essential for us to perform and be at our best.